JFWalasik/portfolio/_code/Blockchain_Python.md

 ---
-title: Simple Blockchain in Python with sha-256 Hash and function to Print Blocks in json
+title: Simple Blockchain in Python with sha-256 Hash and Function to Print Blocks in json
 description: A Python blockchain with sha-256 hash and function to print blocks in json
 date: 2020-09-19
 ---